From a Table Away: Music video

 The music video premiered on Vimeo on July 21, 2010.
 In the video, a woman is shown celebrating at a restaurant with her girlfriends, when she notices her man is having a romantic date with someone else at another table.
 She overhears their conversation and glances over throughout the evening, until she finally has had enough and goes to the restroom, where she sits on the floor trying to contain her sadness.
 After dinner, she is shown watching from another vehicle as her man and the other woman get into his car and drive away.
 Additionally, Sunny Sweeney is shown performing the song with her guitar throughout the video.
 The video was directed by David McClister, and is in all black-and-white.

 Chart performance

-"From a Table Away" debuted at 58 on the U.S. Billboard Hot Country Songs chart for the week of June 26, 2010 becoming her first song to chart.
+"From a Table Away" debuted at 58 on the U.S. Billboard Hot Country Songs chart for the week of June 26, 2010, becoming her first song to chart.
 It also debuted at 96 on the U.S. Billboard Hot 100 for the week of January 22, 2011.
-In March 2011, it reached a peak of number 10 on the U.S. Billboard Hot Country Songs chart.
+In March of that same year, it reached a peak of No. 10 on the U.S. Billboard Hot Country Songs chart.